hth313/OS4/doc/secondary.rst

 every bank.
 If you are not using all banks, replace the unused switchers with two ``RTN`` instructions (or ``NOP`` and ``RTN``).

-You also need to set at least one of the two upper bits in page address ``0xFFD`` to mark that the page is bank switched.
-Other ROMs that want to enable different pages in your module shall inspect these bits to determine if the page has multiple banks and may then use the page switch routines above to switch banks.
-OS4 uses this technique to inspect secondary FATs which may be located in other banks than the active one.
+You should also set at least one of the two upper bits in page address ``0xFFD`` to mark that the page is bank switched.
+Other ROMs that want to enable different pages in your module shall inspect these bits to determine if the page has multiple banks and may then use the bank switch routines above to switch bank.

+OS4 uses this technique to inspect secondary FATs which may be located in other banks than the primary.
+However, OS4 only uses the ``ENBNK1`` routine as it uses the bank switch routine in the secondary FAT header to enable other banks.